Making STEM Come Alive

 All of the components in the garden correlate with the North Carolina Department of Public Instruction’s Common Core State Standards, which means educators can connect them to their curriculum requirements and learning benchmarks.
 Already educators are seeing positive results.
 Post-visit surveys indicate the majority of students improved their understanding of wetland environments, alternative energies, renewable resources, and hydroponic growing systems.
 Through the STEM garden, Master Gardener volunteers are helping equip young people with the confidence and knowledge to pursue STEM careers and make a difference in their community.

 The Wilson Botanical Garden is open 365 days a year from dawn to dusk.
-To schedule a tour of the STEM garden for middle school or high school students or to learn more about the Extension Master Gardener program in Wilson County, contact Michelle Daughtridge or Cyndi Lauderdale, Commercial Ornamental and Consumer Horticulture Agent, Wilson County, 252-237-0111.
+To schedule a tour of the STEM garden for middle school or high school students or to learn more about the Extension Master Gardener program in Wilson County, contact Michelle Daughtridge N.C.
+Cooperative Extension county operations support specialist or Cyndi Lauderdale, N.C.
+Cooperative Extension horticulture agent in Wilson County, 252-237-0111.

 ABOUT North Carolina Extension Master Gardener Volunteers